SMMadhavan/SMMadhavan/README.md

 Hi, I’m SM Madhavan 👋
-I’m a final-year CSE (AI & ML) undergraduate, currently focused on building strong fundamentals and working on practical projects.
+I’m a CSE (AI & ML) undergraduate, currently focused on building strong fundamentals and working on practical projects.

 ### Currently focused on
 - Strengthening Python and core programming fundamentals